aeon-toolkit/aeon/docs/api_reference/base.md

 Implementers should inherit `CheckpointableMixin`, set the capability tag, provide `checkpoint_path` and `checkpoint_interval` constructor parameters, and implement `_resume_fit`.
 All continuation state must live on the estimator.
+Override `_validate_resume_fit(X, y)` to reject invalid continuation parameters before the fitted flag is cleared.
+This hook must not change fitted state.
 Set `_checkpoint_ready=False` before a batch and set it to `True` only after committing results, counters and RNG state; then call `_checkpoint_if_due()`.
 The classifier base handles data signatures and final writes.
 Provide a small